AbsaOSS/hermes/_docs/0.3/usage/dataset-comparison.md

 Dataset Comparison can receive the following parameters:

 - `keys`
-- `out-path`.
+- `schema`
-- input general ones
+- input/output general ones
-- input specific ones
+- input/output specific ones

 All should be prefixed with `--` as is standard in command line tools to denote parameter/key followed by its value.

-- General parameters will be applied to both reference and new data.
-These have no prefix
+- General parameters will be applied to both reference, new and out data.
+These have no prefix.
+So `--format` or `--rowTag` is enough.
+Only exception is `out-format`.
+It is by default set to `parquet` and needs to be explicitly overwritten as described in the next point.
-- Specific parameters differentiate if you want to use them for the reference or the new data source.
-They are prefixed either with `ref-` or `new-`.
+- Specific parameters differentiate if you want to use them for the reference data, new data or output.
+They are prefixed either with `ref-`, `new-` or `out-`.
 They override the general ones.
 - `keys` is a list of strings delimited by a `,` (comma) that represent the primary key(s)
-- `out-path` is a path to a directory that will be created by the job, and will hold the diff dataframe and `_METRICS` file
+- `schema` is a path to schema used for cherrypicking the dataframes.
+Will be read using Spark's `HadoopConfiguration`.
+-
 Input parameters (be it general or specific) are governed by the spark datasource formats and options.
 Imagine having a scala spark code:

 ```scala